Will Florida Atlantic cover the spread vs. Illinois? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Florida Atlantic has a 6-1 record against the spread and a 7-0 record overall when scoring more than 58.6 points.
+- Florida Atlantic is 6-1 against the spread and 7-0 overall when scoring more than 58.6 points.

 Bet on this or any college basketball matchup at BetMGM